black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 57
 Call the .map() method on your rangeFromString() call, passing a reference to addCharacters as the callback function.

+# Step 58
+addCharacters returns a function, so you'll want to call it.
+Pass char1 as the argument.